arduino/help-center-content/content/Software Support/Upload/If-there-are-Unknown-devices-in-the-board-selector-and-ports-without-a-board-name-in-the-Tools-Port-menu.md.md

 * **Identified Devices**: If the Arduino IDE recognizes a device as an Arduino board, it displays the board and port in the board selector.
 In the _Tools > Port_ menu, the board name appears after the port name, enclosed in parentheses.

-* **"Unidentified Devices**: In some cases, the port information is not sufficient to determine the type of board that's connected, or if the connected device is a compatible board at all.
+* **Unidentified Devices**: In some cases, the port information is not sufficient to determine the type of board that's connected, or if the connected device is a compatible board at all.
 In this case, the device will appear as "Unknown" in the board selector, and only the port name will be shown in the _Tools > Port_ menu.

 > [!NOTE]
 > In earlier versions of Arduino IDE 2, the _Tools > Port_ menu option would only be displayed if at least one device was detected on a port.
 This was fixed in version 2.0.4[^2.0.4].